smulhall/objectify-utils/README.md

 BigDecimal Entity Fields
 -------
 To persist properties of type java.math.BigDecimal, annotate your field with the @com.sappenin.objectify.annotations.BigDecimal.
-Be sure to not confuse this with the default BigDecimal support provided by Objectify which doesn't handle indexing properly (see here: http://code.google.com/p/objectify-appengine/source/browse/trunk/src/com/googlecode/objectify/impl/translate/opt/BigDecimalLongTranslatorFactory.java).
+Be sure to not confuse this with the default BigDecimal support provided by Objectify which doesn't handle indexing properly (see <a href="http://code.google.com/p/objectify-appengine/source/browse/trunk/src/com/googlecode/objectify/impl/translate/opt/BigDecimalLongTranslatorFactory.java">here</a>).

 Example configuration:

+    @Entity
+    public class OfyEntity
+	{

+   		... //Rest of Objectify4 Entity definition

    		@BigDecimal
     	BigDecimal bigDecimal;
+	}

 Joda-Money  Entity Fields
 -------